kanwargill1992/kanwargill1992/README.md

 -->
 - ⚡ I'm working as a Front End Developer at Drakkar Digital / Omerlo Technologies.
 - 🌱 I’m currently learning Elixir and Phoenix and svelte.
-- 🤔 As a front end developer, Tailwind along with alpinejs provides great developer experience.